Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 Age

-Figure 1: (a) Crystallization age map in the xz-plane.
-The front propagates laterally (right-
+Figure A.1: (a) Crystallization age map in the xz-plane.
+The front propagates laterally (rightward) at speed

 front